maplibre/maplibre-gl-js-docs/docs/pages/style-spec/types.md

 - Mapbox Style Specification
 ---

-A Mapbox style contains values of various types, most commonly as values for the style properties of a layer.
+A MapLibre style contains values of various types, most commonly as values for the style properties of a layer.

 ## Color